sarven/unit-testing-tips/README.md

 }
 ```

 **How to test a code like this?
-It is possible only with an integration test, because there is directly used
+It is possible only with an integration test because it directly uses
-an infrastructure code related with a file system.**
+an infrastructure code related to a file system.**

 :heavy_check_mark: Good:

-Like in functional architecture we need to separate a code that has side effects and code which contains only logic.
+Like in the functional architecture we need to separate a code that has side effects and code which contains only logic.

 ```php
 final class NameParser